Oil on Wood, 12 x 15 in.

-Warren Buffett told his students that public speaking is the most important skill they could learn.
+Warren Buffett once told his students that public speaking is the most important skill they could learn.

-He probably didn’t say that standing up and addressing a group is feared more than death, according to most surveys.
+He didn’t say that most people fear public speaking more than death, according to surveys.

 Could there be a greater challenge for an introvert than giving a speech?

 If we can master that we can master anything, right?

 So the eve of an artist talk, I searched YouTube for some last-minute advice.
 I found a video of speaking coach Richard Greene that could change anyone’s perspective on giving a speech.

 “I don’t want you to ever, ever, give another speech

 Public speaking is nothing more than a conversation, from the heart, about something you’re authentically passionate about… it’s a visceral thing; it’s not intellectual.”

 Which makes perfect sense.